INK-Solutions/system-test-framework/README.md

 ### What is the System Test Framework?

-The System Test Framework is our custom a Java-based testing framework that allows to:
+The System Test Framework is our custom a Java-based testing framework.
+It is business oriented test framework that allows you to define steps that are part of a business processes, and then make sure business process are executed.

+The main features:

 1. Launch all the infrastructure that your application needs (postgres db, kafka, mocked server)
 2. Launch your application as a spring boot application connected to the infrastructure from step 1.